Feds pull in $2.1 billion from 5G-critical 3,800MHz spectrum auction

 Per The Canadian Press, Telus won the most licences, securing 1,430 for nearly $620 million.
 In a press release, Telus said it now holds licences for an average of 72MHz of 3,800MHz spectrum nationally.

-Bell Canada was awarded 939 licences for $518 million, followed by Rogers, which says it spent $475 million for 860 licences comprising 40.5MHz of 3,800MHz spectrum.
-In a press release, Rogers said its 3,800MHz spectrum would complement its existing 3,500MHz spectrum.
+Bell Canada was awarded 939 licences for $518 million, followed by Rogers, which says it spent $475 million for 860 licences, securing on average 40.5MHz across the 172 regions available under the spectrum auction.
+In a press release, Rogers said its 3,800MHz spectrum would complement its existing 3,500MHz and 600MHz spectrum.

 Quebecor-owned Vidéotron spent $298.9 million for 305 licences across multiple provinces, including Ontario, Quebec, B.C. and Alberta.
 In a press release emailed to MobileSyrup, Quebecor said it would continue expanding its 5G network in those provinces through its subsidiary Freedom Mobile and the Fizz sub-brand.